 the drama of the paintings and further their stories.
 When I think of how I

 would like to compose my own works, I take inspiration from artists like Ford,

 who seem to make their own language with their work.
 Incredible!

-For more watercolor artists who are creating art in unique
+For more artists who are creating art in unique

 fundamentals and practitioners who want to share their artistic passions and